-The biomass burning plume detected in the MIPAS PAN distribution is in reasonably good agreement with the area of enhanced CO measured during the last week of September 2003 by the Measurement of Pollution in the Troposphere (MOPITT) instrument on the Terra satellite (Edwards et al., 2006), which is also attributed to biomass burning.
-On 275 hPa (~10 km) the CO plume mainly covers tropical Brasil, the Southern tropical and subtropical Atlantic, Southern Africa and the Western Indian Ocean.
+The biomass burning plume detected in the MIPAS PAN distribution (cf. Fig. 8) is in reasonably good agreement with the area of enhanced CO observed by the Measurement of Pollution in the Troposphere (MOPITT) instrument on the Terra satellite (Edwards et al., 2006, Figs. 1b and 4a), which these authors also attribute to biomass burning in South America, South Africa and Australia.
+During the last week of September 2003 MOPITT measured a plume of elevated CO (up to ~160 ppbv), which on the 275 hPa (~10 km) level mainly covered tropical Brasil, the Southern tropical and subtropical Atlantic, Southern Africa as well as the Western Indian Ocean, and less distinct extended until Western Australia.
+During the subsequent period 1-9 October 2003, which corresponds to the beginning of our measurement period, MO-PITT observed a band of high CO total columns at 30°S, which even circumscribed the globe.

 A qualitative comparison can also be made with airborne in-situ PAN measurements performed by the NASA Global Tropospheric Experiment (GTE) in September/October 1992 over the South Atlantic and the Pacific Exploratory Mission (PEM) in September/October 1996 over the remote South Pacific (Singh et al., 1996, 2000a).
 These campaigns were dedicated to study the distribution of species in pollution plumes originating from biomass burning regions in South America and South Africa.
 Over the South Atlantic average PAN amounts of about 300 pptv were found in the altitude region 3-11 km.
-This agrees well with the average of MIPAS Southern Atlantic (10°S to 30°S) PAN data, which is between 330 pptv at 8 km and 230 pptv at 11 km (cf. Fig. 8).
-For the remote South Pacific these authors report average PAN values of about 60 pptv between 5 and 11 km altitude, whereas the MIPAS values in this region (0° to 30°S and 90°W to 150°W) are between 115 pptv at 8 km and 80 pptv at 11 km.
+This agrees well with the average of MI-PAS Southern Atlantic (10°S to 30°S) PAN data, which is between 330 pptv at 8 km and 230 pptv at 11 km (cf. Fig. 8).
+For the remote South Pacific these authors report average PAN values of about 60 pptv between 5 and 11 km altitude, whereas the MIPAS values in this region (0° to 30° S and 90° W to 150° W) are between 115 pptv at 8 km and 80 pptv at 11 km.